stevehoover/RISC-V_MYTH_Workshop/README.md

 You should have been invited to a Slack workspace for collaborative discussions.

-  - Channels for your workshop will have a prefix such as "m10" for the MYTH Workshop in Nov.
-2022.
-If you have not already been added to these channels, do so using the `+` next to "Channels", and "Browse Channels".
+  - If you have not already been added to the established Slack channels, request to be added.
-  - Please introduce yourself in the "m#-introductions" channel.
+  - Please introduce yourself in the appropriate channel.
-  - Use channels appropriately to ask questions throughout the workshop.
+  - Use the provided channels appropriately to ask questions throughout the workshop.
 Mentors monitor Slack nearly 24 hours/day throughout the workshop.
   - The search box at the top is your friend.
 Others may have encountered similar issues.

-## VSD-IAT
+## VSD-IAT (for Day 1-2 content only, if included)

 You should already be up and running with the [VLSI Design Systems - Intelligent Assessment Technology platform](https://vsdiat.com/).
 If you missed the live tutorial in the first call, the recording should have been posted in Slack, and you can search for it.